allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 In Lighthouse reports you can find recommendations for pages to contain fewer than ~1400 elements and the tree should not be deeper than 32 levels.
 Keeping the number of elements in the DOM as small as possible is important because large DOM can slow the page down in multiple ways, such as:

-* Increased time of first render due to network efficiency and load performance.
+* Increased time of the first render due to network efficiency and load performance.
 * Runtime performance — The browser must constantly recompute the position and styling of nodes.
 Large DOM can cause long styles recalculations that block the main thread for a long time.